chainer/chainer/docs/source/tutorial/train_loop.rst

 Although this is an optional step, we'd like to introduce the :class:`~chainer.dataset.Iterator` class that retrieves a set of data and labels from the given dataset to easily make a mini-batch.
 There are some subclasses that can perform the same thing in different ways, e.g., using multi-processing to parallelize the data loading part, etc.

-Here, we use :class:`~chainer.iterators.SerialIterator`, which is also a subclass of :class:`~chainer.dataset.Iterator` in the below example code.
+Here, we use :class:`~chainer.iterators.SerialIterator`, which is also a subclass of :class:`~chainer.dataset.Iterator` in the example code below.
 The :class:`~chainer.iterators.SerialIterator` can provide mini-batches with or without shuffling the order of data in the given dataset.

 All :class:`~chainer.dataset.Iterator` s produce a new mini-batch by calling its :meth:`~chainer.dataset.Iterator.next` method.
 All
 :class:`~chainer.dataset.Iterator` s also have properties to know how many times we have taken all the data from the given dataset (:attr:`~chainer.dataset.Iterator.epoch`) and whether the next mini-batch will be the start of a new epoch (:attr:`~chainer.dataset.Iterator.is_new_epoch`), and so on.